Cooling Solutions

 AKA – “Direct-to-Chip” / “Fluid-to-Chip” / “Water-to-Chip” / “Spot-Cooling”

 Indirect cooling of devices using chip-specific, fluid-cooled heat exchangers mounted on each chip.
-Cools the chips through closed loop circulation of high-pressure water through cold plates, dumping waste heat using fluid-to-fluid, fluid-to-air heat exchangers.
+Cools the chips through closed loop circulation of high-pressure water/glycol through cold plates, then transferring heat using glycol-to-water and then water-to-air heat exchangers.
 Requires water cooling infrastructure to the rack, internal server plumbing, CRAC units, and fans.

-• Cold plates are micro-filters and fail due to fouling from bio slime other contaminants.
+• Cold plates are micro-filters and fail due to fouling from bio-film and other contaminants.

 • Incoming water manifold pressures can exceed 200psi, requiring water plumbing rated at 1000psi per ASHRE.